Aliyah Boston: 2021–22: Junior season

-On February 24 she broke the SEC record with her 20th consecutive double-double in the win at Texas A&M.
+On February 24, she broke the SEC record with her 20th consecutive double-double in the win at Texas A&M.

-In the Final Four, she had in a win against #4 Louisville, 15 points and 10 rebounds.
+In the Final Four, she had a win against #4 Louisville, 15 points and 10 rebounds.
 In South Carolina's 64–49 National Championship win over UConn, Boston had 11 points and 16 rebounds for her 30th double-double of the season.
 It was the program's second national championship.
 She was named the NCAA Tournament MOP.

 2022–23: Senior season

 Boston scored 14 points and grabbed 13 rebounds in South Carolina's 76–71 win at No. 2 Stanford.
 On November 27, 2022, Boston suffered a leg injury in a win against Hampton.
-In the 2023 NCAA tournament, South Carolina advanced to the Final Four but lost 73–77 to Iowa which shattered their 42-game winning streak.
+In the 2023 NCAA tournament, South Carolina advanced to the Final Four but lost 73–77 to Iowa, which shattered their 42-game winning streak.

 She finished her senior year as a unanimous first-team All-American for the third consecutive year, and also won Naismith Defensive Player of the Year, the Lisa Leslie Award, SEC Player of the Year, and SEC Defensive Player of the Year.